zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 The untreated heart will close.

 [APZ 164.2] (#apz164 .2) {#apz164 .2 .ref .apz} "Respect where the monk is
-What are the girl who will not cause the girl”? have a negative seer There are certain Brahmins known to others.
+What are the girl who will not cause the girl"? have a negative seer There are certain Brahmins known to others.
 They see at a distance Even if not seen near.
 Sithinda know the heart.
 The minds of other people who have a positive seer The known godels are also Aththa.
 Even if they see them at a distance.
 Near not to see the heart